kaylawinslow/AWS-Cloud-Practitioner-Notes/README.md

-# AWS-Cloud-Practitioner-Notes
-Study notes, diagrams, and summaries for AWS Cloud Practitioner
 # AWS Cloud Practitioner Notes

 A collection of study notes, diagrams, and resources from my journey to earning the **AWS Certified Cloud Practitioner** credential.